org-cloudbees-dragan/traditional-ha/README.md

 ```
 * reload the controller job page in Firefox, you should be now on the other replica and job should resume to work

-# Extra Notes used during development of the demo (Not required during the setup)
+# Extra Notes used during development of the demo (Not required for the setup)

 ## DNS Flush (MacOs)
 > sudo dscacheutil -flushcache; sudo killall -HUP mDNSResponder